Knockingfish/hauskanomad/README.md

 Following this, the frontend and backend can be started allowing the project to be tested manually.

+This command should be run in both the client and server directories.

 ```
 npm start
 ```

-This command should be run in both the client and server directories.

-There is a known bug in which the server entry point will generate an erroneous file named "5000;".
-It is recommend to check for and erase this file when (re)starting the backend.

 How can I contribute?
 ---